-Rent seeking behavior in terms of energy subsidies is not new.
+Rent seeking behavior is not new.
 However, there are a number of signals that the problem is worsening.
 This is evident in rising incidence and magnitude of earmarked spending in many legislative bills; via a declining use of Presidential vetoes; and through the expiration of spending constraints such as Pay-as-You-Go legislation that required budget reductions to offset spending increases from new initiatives.

+4.1.
 Rising use of earmarks

-The number of Congressional earmarks grew tenfold between 1990 and 2005 (Fund, 2006).
+The number of Congressional earmarks grew tenfold between 1990 and 2005.
+(Fund, 2006).
 Growth in particular budget areas have been even higher.
-A survey of Highway Reauthorization bills, for example, showed an increase from 10 earmarks in 1982 to nearly 6 400 in 2005 (Utt, 2006).
-Earmarks as a share of total appropriations have also been rising (Table 2).
+A survey of Highway Reauthorization bills, for example, showed an increase from 10 earmarks in 1982 to nearly 6,400 in 2005.
+(Utt, 2006: 4) Earmarks as a share of total appropriations have also been rising, as shown in Exhibit 3 below: